James Grant of Freuchie: Portraits, witchcraft, and coral beads

 In 1658 and 1661 he and his family went to Edinburgh and had portraits made by David Scougall.
 They visited Donibristle House in Fife.
 Travel involved a "sedan chair" and a "chariot" for his wife, Mary, Lady Grant, who seems to have had a disability.
 The visit to Edinburgh in 1661 also concerned legal arrangements for a witchcraft trial.
 James Grant had employed a witch pricker to extract confessions from suspects.
-He sought advice from Sir Peter Wedderburn (1616-1679, later Lord Gosford), and went to the Privy Council in October to obtain a commission for a witch trial.
+He sought advice from Sir Peter Wedderburn (1616–1679, later Lord Gosford), and went to the Privy Council in October to obtain a commission for a witch trial.
 Mary, Lady Grant, is said to have believed that witches were intending to harm her children.
 Alexander Brodie, Laird of Brodie had recorded her fear of witchcraft in 1655 in his diary.

 On 3 October 1661, a commission for trying Issobell Munro and Mary Burges, two women described as "vagabonds", for witchcraft in "Strathspey and Murrayland" was issued.
 They had already confessed to having made a "paction with the devil", and may have been among those suspected of witchcraft by Lady Grant.

 James Grant died in 1663 at Edinburgh, where he was helping a relative, Allan Grant of Tulloch, who was on trial for manslaughter.
 He was buried at Holyrood Abbey.
 The portraits (dated 1658) are now held by the National Museums of Scotland.
 Lady Grant holds an apple pomander and wears bracelets of beads of coral, amber, or red cornelian.
 These were perhaps an amulet offering magical protection against accident, disease or death.

 Marriage and children

 James Grant broke off an engagement with Lady Jane Fleming, a daughter of the Earl of Wigtown.
-Around the 24 April 1640, he married Margaret or Mary Stuart (died 1662), a daughter of James Stuart, 3rd Earl of Moray and Anne Gordon, Countess of Moray.
+Around the 24 April 1640, he married Lady Mary Stuart (died 1662), a daughter of James Stuart, 3rd Earl of Moray and Anne Gordon, Countess of Moray.
 She was usually noted as "Lady Mary" in household accounts.
 There was some opposition to the marriage, and Grant married her in Elgin, where she was staying at the Moray family lodging, in the absence of her brother James Stuart, 4th Earl of Moray and family.
 The minister who celebrated the wedding, Gilbert Marshall, was suspended for three weeks for not making a proclamation giving notice of this wedding.